 Savvy marketers already know how important the customer experience is and have shifted gears to develop a CX-centric marketing strategy.
 But, as with any marketing strategy, there is always a need for continued analysis, adjustment, and adaptation to changes in consumer behavior.
 And that’s why customer experience trends have also shifted from one year to the next.
 Keeping up with the latest CX trends (and surpassing them when possible) is key to ensuring continued success and garnering a larger share of the target market.

-Consider the following customer service trends that we are seeing take center stage and 2021.
-How many of them does your own CX strategy employ?
+Consider the following customer service trends that we are seeing take center stage and 2022.
+How many of them do your own CX strategy employ?

 The Omnichannel Customer Experience